Book Now!

 • Do not express apprehension or insecurity.
 If we lead with ambivalence, it can come off as uncertainty, which invites further persuasion or questioning.

 If we set a boundary that isn’t respected, it’s important to remember that any boundary is only as good as how it is maintained or reinforced.
-Here are some things tips to practice.
+Here are some tips to practice.

 • Communicate your boundaries clearly and firmly.